 Use expiry times to let keys expire automatically

 By default, service account keys that you create and download from IAM don't have an expiry time and stay valid until you delete them.
-Setting an expiry time for service account keys can limit your security risk and can serve as a fail-safe if key rotation fails.
-However, setting an expiry time can also cause workloads to fail if their keys expire.
+Setting an expiry time for service account keys can limit your security risk by reducing the lifetime of the persistent credential.
+However, there are other risks associated with setting expiry times; for example, setting an expiry time can cause workloads to fail when their keys expire.

-Use expiry times when you need temporary access to a system, especially when the system requires a service account key.
-For example, use expiry times in these scenarios:
+Use expiry times when you need temporary access to a system that requires a service account key.
+For example, use expiry times when you're doing the following:

 Avoid using expiry times for these scenarios: